earthly/website/blog/_posts/2021-02-11-mitmproxy.md

 {% include imgf src="13.png" alt="mitmproxy certificate proxy always trusted" %}

 ## Installing The Trusted Root Certificate On Windows

 If you are on Windows, follow this guide [to add the MITM root certificate as a trusted root certificate authority](https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate).

 ## Installing The Cert on Debian Based Linux Distributions

 On Debian-based Linux distributions, follow these steps:

 ```
 > mkdir /usr/local/share/ca-certificates/extra
 > cp ~/.mitmproxy/mitmproxy-ca-cert.cer /usr/local/share/ca-certificates/extra/mitmproxy-ca-cert.crt
 > update-ca-certificates
 ```

 *We will be using these steps later when we work with docker containers on macOS and Windows.*

-## Great Success!
+## Great Success

 At this point, assuming you still have mitmproxy running and you still have your network interface setup to proxy through `localhost:8080`, you should be able to view all the HTTP and HTTPS network requests your machine is making in the mitmproxy (or MITMWeb) window.

 Here is Slack making requests:
 {% include imgf src="14.png" alt="mitmweb has captured a request from the slack application" caption="mitmweb has captured a request from the slack application" %}